corda/corda/docs/source/key-concepts-transactions.rst

    :scale: 25%
    :align: center

-These input state references link together transactions over time, forming what is known as a *transaction chain*.
+These input state references link transactions together over time, forming what is known as a *transaction chain*.

 Committing transactions
 -----------------------
 Initially, a transaction is just a **proposal** to update the ledger.
-It represents the future state of the ledger that is desired by the transaction builder(s):
+It represents the future state of the ledger that is desired by the transaction builders:

 .. image:: resources/uncommitted_tx.png
    :scale: 25%